Relying on single source of revenue such as oil, was a wrong

 Iran must change it's strategies and should produce more of farm

 products.
-Once Mohammad Mossadegh (Prime Minister prior
+Once Mohammad Mossadegh (Prime Minister prior to 1953

 Shifting from dependency on oil income will not be an easy task.